 While mobile devices are nearing surreal levels of performance in all areas of functionality, they will still fall short of desktop computers when delivering on speed and graphics.
 This can be partially attributed to mobile devices being a more rounded product than some of the desktop devices out there, where the focus has to be spread across various areas to appease consumers.
 Desktop devices come in all shapes and forms, however, some are developed to play right into the strengths desired by gamers.

-Let’s take a look at popular products on both the mobile side and the desktop side.
+Let’s take a look at popular products for mobile and desktop users.
 The iPhone X has lived up to its billing and provides a seamless experience for people fortunate enough to call this device their own.
 You will be loaded with 3GB of RAM, the powerful Apple A11 Bionic chipset, plus a screen with a resolution of 1125x2436 pixels.
 Any game can run smoothly on such a device.
 There are also many smartphones designed specifically for gaming, like the Razer Gaming Phone, Asus ROG Phone, or the ZTE Nubia Red Magic Mars.
 Such phones can have up to 8GB of RAM and high-resolution displays with up to 120Hz refresh rate, just like TVs.
 For a mobile device, such specs are impressive.

 Now, let’s look at one of the most popular gaming laptops on the market today, the MSI GS65 Stealth.
 There is no comparison when it comes to RAM, as the MSI carries 16GB.
 It also comes with a powerful graphics card, the Nvidia GeForce GTX 1070.
 One must also remember that playing at an online casino requires streaming, which is where the RAM plays a big part.
 Not everyone has a notebook as powerful as the MSI GS65 Stealth, much like most people not owning a fine device like the iPhone X, but in terms of performance, gaming laptops and PCs will still always provide a smoother experience.